-EE at Caltech has a century-long record of excellence, innovation and training many distinguished leaders in the field.
+Electrical Engineering (EE) at Caltech has a record of excellence and innovation.
+Many distinguished leaders in the field over the last century received their training at Caltech.
 As a discipline, EE has had a huge impact on the technologies that define modern-day life and society.
 EE at Caltech emphasizes both the fundamentals of electronics and systems, as well as acknowledging the multi-disciplinary nature of the field.
 Closely allied with Computation and Neural Systems, Applied Physics, Bioengineering, Computer Science, and Control and Dynamical System, it offers students the opportunity for study and research, both theoretical and experimental, in a wide variety of subjects, including wireless systems, quantum electronics, modern optics, lasers and guided waves, solid-state materials and devices, bio-optics and bio-electronics, power and energy systems, control theory, learning systems, computational finance, signal processing, data compression, communications, parallel and distributed computing, fault-tolerant computing, and computational vision.

 Substantial experimental laboratory facilities, housed mainly in the Moore Laboratory of Engineering, are associated with each of these research fields.